 What is the Center up to?
 Check us out, below!

-The Center's Director speaks at TEDx Talks.
+The Center's Director emeritus Presents at TEDx Jacksonville.

 Just as the ideals of human rights are protected by legal systems, the rights of nature must be protected by Earth Jurisprudence.
 Hear Sr Pat Siemen's appeal to our innate sense of justice in her proposal of basic rights for all Earth's systems and creatures.